R E L A T E D L I N K S

 h t t p : / / g . we b r i n g . c o m / h u b ? r i n g = j e e p e r s r i n g

 For those interested in the horror host craze as it pertains to the entire United States and not just the Pacific Northwest, check out these other websites as primers or excellent resources to The Count's innumerable pasty-faced peers.
-Although some of the information is scant and/or erroneous as it pertains to The Count (I can't vouch for the others), these websites are exhaustive in their breadth and will tickle the fancies of most older horror fans.
+Although some of the information is scant and/or erroneous as it pertains to The Count (I can't vouch for the others), these websites are exhaustive in their breadth and will tickle the fancies of many older horror fans.

 UNOFFICIAL STRANGE PARADISE WEBSITE